garystafford/creative-analysis-claude-bedrock/README.md

 ## Samples Prompts

-### 1. Using a Well-engineered Prompt for Analysis
+### 1. Analysis of Four Print Advertisements for Mercedes-Benz

-Prompt was pre-optimized by a foundation model in advance.
 Provides an analysis of the four uploaded print advertisements for Mercedes-Benz.

 Upload (4) JPEGs: